NeuroTechX/ntx_slack_archive/neurotechedu.md

  >For instance the division `/` in python 2 results in integers division if both operands are integers - In python 3, this is a floating point division and you should use the '//' operator if you ever wanted to do an integer division (the rounding still is different but who cares at this point)

+4/12/2017 5:40 PM

+ **yrenard** :

+ >This sums up to the fact that Python 2 and Python 3 are two different languages with a very similar set of features and syntax similarities